 Azure Key Vault can be used to create or import an SSL certificate for our website.
 In this article, we discuss how to transfer the certificate to our VM and use it to secure our website.

-My First SANS Certification: SANS GPCS
+My Experience Taking a SANS Certification: GPCS

 Deploying a CTFd Site in Azure